The listSum

 Used in a condition decorator

-In this example, respondents are asked follow-up question Q6 for any of the products they have two or more of at Q5, regardless of brand.
-The listSum
+In this example, Q6 is asked for products with a total quantity of two or more at Q5, regardless of brand. listSum

 placeholder.